Photo by goodluz / Shutterstock.com

 Squeezing the most value out of credit card perks

-When deciding how to pay for a rental car, your first move should be to determine whether your own auto insurance policy covers you when you drive a rental car.
-Also, learn the extent of coverage.
+When deciding how to pay for a rental car, first determine whether your own auto insurance policy covers you when you drive a rental car.
+If so, learn the extent of the coverage.

 There is no point in choosing a credit card primarily because it provides great rental insurance coverage if your own policy already provides that.

-If your car insurance policy excludes rentals, it’s time to look to your credit card.
+If your car insurance policy excludes rentals, look to your credit card.
 Find out exactly what it covers so you can determine whether to decline a rental car company’s supplemental insurance policy.
 According to WalletHub, you must decline a rental car company’s supplemental insurance for your credit card’s coverage to apply.

 Have you ever taken advantage of insurance provided by a credit card?
 Tell us about your experience below or on our Facebook page.